Chloramines: Organic chloramines

+Very few chloramines are stable, and they easily decompose.
+In acid, they homolyze in the Hofmann–Löffler reaction; in base, they eliminate to the corresponding imines.

 Swimming pools

-Chloramines also refers to any chloramine formed by chlorine reacting with ammonia introduced into swimming pools by human perspiration, saliva, mucus, urine, and other biologic substances, and by insects and other pests.
-Chloramines are responsible for the "chlorine smell" of pools, as well as skin and eye irritation.
-These problems are the result of insufficient levels of free available chlorine.
+Chloramines are formed by reaction of chlorine used to disinfect swimming pools with ammonia and urea introduced into the pools by human perspiration, saliva, mucus, urine, and other biologic substances, and by insects and other pests.
+Chloramines, especially trichloramine, are responsible for most of the "chlorine smell" of pools, as well as for skin, eye, and respiratory irritation.